steveloughran/kerberos_and_hadoop/sections/ugi.md

 ## What does UGI do?

+Here sre some of the things it can do

-1. It handles the initial login process, using any environmental `kinit`-ed tokens or a keytab.
+1. Handles the initial login process, using any environmental `kinit`-ed tokens or a keytab.
+1. Spawn off a thread to renew the TGT
+1.

 ## UGI strengths